-This guide will give you step-by-step instructions for taking your own passport photo, including photo requirements, so you’ll be ready to go once we can travel again.
+This guide will give you step-by-step instructions for taking your own passport photo, including photo requirements, so you’ll be ready to go the next time you decide to travel.

-Next, you’ll need to upload your photo and make sure it’s the correct size.
-There are many sites that you can upload your photo to that will help format it to the correct size of 2 x 2 inches (51 x 51 mm).
+When applying for your first passport or renewing it by mail or in person, you’ll need to provide a printed passport photo in the correct size of 2 x 2 inches (51 x 51 mm).
+You can upload your photo to many sites that will help format it to the correct size of 2 x 2 inches (51 x 51 mm) ready for printing.

 Whichever site you choose to use, follow their instructions to upload, size, and order your photos.

-If you’re renewing your passport by mail, you’ll need to correctly attach your photo to your application.
+If applying for your passport by mail, you’ll need to attach your photo to your application correctly.
 This is done with 4 staples vertically placed in the corners as close to the edge as possible.
 Your application will show marks exactly where the staples should go.

 If you’re applying for a new passport in person, you can take this photo and your application to an acceptance facility.
-Currently, many acceptance facilities are closed and you are encouraged to wait to apply until they are operational again to submit your application.
-Also, expedited service is not available at this time.
+Expedited service may also be available if needed.

-Hot Tip: Want to stay stylish?
+Hot Tip: Want to keep your passport looking stylish?
 Take a look at these passport holders and covers.